Detecting White Dwarf Binary Mergers with Gravitational Waves: Atom-Interferometers as GW Detectors in the Mid-Band

 This concept is closely related to linking two atomic clocks with laser pulses, and measuring the light travel time between the clocks~\cite{Kolkowitz:2016wyg}.
 However, atomic clocks are highly sensitive to mechanical vibrations and thus an inertial reference system must be used.
 To overcome this, an atom interferometer uses free-falling neutral atoms as test masses, which largely decouples the measurement from environmental disturbances.
 A common laser pulse is used to drive both atom interferometers, which suppresses laser phase noise.

 Terrestrial versions of such atom interferometer GW detectors are now under construction, mostly 100-meter class demonstrators, including MAGIS-100~\cite{MAGIS-100:2021etm}, AION~\cite{Badurina:2019hst}, MIGA~\cite{MIGA}, and ZAIGA~\cite{Zhan_2019}.
 These will prove the technology as preparation for larger km-scale terrestrial versions.
 Additionally, satellite atom interferometer detectors are planned, including MAGIS Space~\cite{AGIS,Graham:2012sy,Graham:2016plp,Graham:2017pmn} and AEDGE~\cite{AEDGE}.
 These experiments will use two satellites, each with an atom-interferometer, and connect them via a long laser baseline.
 The two satellites of the MAGIS Space experiment are expected to have a geocentric medium Earth orbit (MEO) of radius around $2\times10^4$\,km, with a period of approximately $10$ hours, avoiding any interaction with Earth’s upper atmosphere~\cite{Graham:2017pmn}.
 The planned sensitivities are shown in \autoref{fig:CharacteristicStrain}.
+Note, for AEDGE the sensitivities are about an order of magnitude better.
+This is because the estimated phase sensitivity in the interferometer is one order of magnitude lower, which could be achieved with a higher atom flux (or a version of squeezing) \cite{El_Neaj_2020}.
+Also, for ground based interferometers, seismic, thermal and other noise sources dominate in the mid-band.
+Consequently, these terrestrial detectors are not sensitive to the lower frequencies at which WDB's merge.
+These noise sources are eliminated once the experiment is performed in space.
 The satellite experiments are most sensitive in the $0.1-1$\,Hz range, the band in which WDB mergers could be observed.
 By tuning the laser pulse sequence, both MAGIS Space and AEDGE can operate in a resonant mode.
 The interferometers can also perform a broadband search initially to locate the source and can be easily switched to resonant mode as soon as a source is identified.
-This can allow WDBs to be observed at high SNR by tracking their frequency evolution.
+This can allow WDBs to be observed at high signal-to-noise ratio (SNR) by tracking their frequency evolution.

 By operating in this mid-frequency band around 0.01-1 Hz, these detectors will be able to measure the sky position of the source quite accurately~\cite{Graham:2017lmg, Baum:2023rwc}.
 Roughly, this arises from looking at the phase lag of the signal (or change to arrival time) in the single detector, while the detector moves over a large distance (effectively a synthetic aperture).
 In our case, this is $\sim 1 \, \text{AU}$ as the satellite moves around the Sun (so long as the source lasts several months).
 This enables localising sources with sub-degree precision in the mid-band, where sources are inspiralling for long periods of time.